 What Is Beryllium And Where Do I Use It?

-- Beryllium is very light and rigid with a density thirty percent lower than Aluminium and 3 times the stiffness of titanium.
+- Beryllium is very light and rigid with a density thirty percent lower than aluminium and 3 times the stiffness of titanium.

-- The alloy of copper with less than 2% Beryllium is as strong as steel, a very good conductor of electricity and heat, non-magnetic and non-sparkling.
+- The alloy of copper with less than 2% Beryllium is as strong as steel, a very good conductor of electricity and heat, non-magnetic and non-sparking.
 It resists deformation over time at elevated temperatures and thus is used to make extremely reliable conductive springs, such as connector terminals.